bukulele/Gibi/README.md

 # ACTION TRACKER APP

+### version 0.2.5:

+- calendar bug for new users fixed

 ### version 0.2.4:

 - calendar behaviour if try to set event on other month than is chosen as current, corrected